EAWF/BTC-Toolbox/Address-Derivation.md

 ```

 ### P2SH-P2WPKH
+[BIP49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki) is a Bitcoin Improvement Proposal which standardizes how [P2SH-P2WPKH](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#p2wpkh-nested-in-bip16-p2sh) addresses are derived in an account-like structure.
+BIP49 extended keys start with `ypub` (ex: `ypub6XEx6G1kXkQibbPVPEezYskDLaFhQUiNdbQBTymoo2MgiKsFr9bnLRr75EmGBcnmzBFt9QAGDSHxeUNycm2tkTo66aEvjVsDMGWZtijCEj8`).
+Addresses derived from BIP49 Account-Level Extended Public Keys start with `3` (ex: `32kVqkUjdTXLk2C4iBEQzUbNLsSenQifTt`) and are referred to as P2SH-P2WPKH (Pay To Witness Public Key Hash nested in Pay To Script Hash) addresses.
+P2SH-P2WPKH addresses allow for the use of [Segwit](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki) that is backward-compatible with older wallet software and bitcoin nodes, so that the users of P2SH-P2WPKH addresses can partially benefit from the lower fees of segwit.
+This address type is the second most common form of transaction on the Bitcoin network.
+The typical BIP49 derivation path is `m/49'/0'/0'`.

 For BIP49 wallets, P2SH-P2WPKH addresses -- also known as "segwit addresses" -- are used.
 Example Address: `32kVqkUjdTXLk2C4iBEQzUbNLsSenQifTt`